Documentation

 Components Sub-Folder (Legacy Feature)

-Stylesheets placed in a sub-folder called components in the application theme is loaded by default into the Shadow DOM of Vaadin components – if their file names match the root element name of a component.
+in the application theme are loaded by default into the Shadow DOM of Vaadin components — if their file names match the root element name of a component.

-This legacy feature, though, may cause issues in application themes based on the current recommended approach to component styling, if a sub-folder called components is used.
-The feature can, however, be disabled by setting the autoInjectComponents flag in the theme configuration file to false:
+This legacy feature, though, may cause problems in application themes based on the current recommended approach to component styling, if a sub-folder called, components

 {